 “Completing items on your backlog just because they’re easy is not a product strategy.”

 The problem is, completing items on your backlog just because they’re easy is not a product strategy.
 In fact, doing so is a strong indication that you are not working strategically toward an objective for your product or your market.
 So even if you manage to accomplish every item on that “easy” list for your next release, that release is likely to fall flat.

 5. Prioritizing based on your gut instinct alone.

 Finally, some product managers mistakenly prioritize their gut instinct over everything else — including market feedback other real-world data.

 Strategically driving a product to a successful market launch certainly requires a skilled product manager’s instincts.
-But it also equally demands hard evidence to support the product manager’s decisions.
+But it also equally demands hard evidence and a framework to support the product manager’s decisions.